-20. It would not be possible to achieve equivalent legislation via an Assembly Bill within the same timescale as this Westminster Bill.
-Any delay in legislating to overturn these convictions would delay access to justice and financial redress for sub-postmasters in Northern Ireland, and lead to differential treatment.
-A legislative consent motion, is, therefore, considered to be the most timely, reasonable and proportionate way forward in the circumstances.
+18. It would not have been possible to achieve equivalent legislation via an Assembly Bill within the same timescale as this Westminster Bill.
+Any delay in legislating to overturn these convictions would delay access to justice and financial redress for subpostmasters in Northern Ireland, and lead to differential treatment.